k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 <img src="images/settings_masking_edit.png"  />

 When selecting an actor or a flow, its respective input parameters are dynamically added below it.

+**Guidelines for Masking flow creation**

-Note that the first input parameter - defined as Link or External - is considered as the value that should be masked, and not as a masking configuration parameter; hence, it is hidden and is not dynamically added.
-Therefore, when selecting a Generator, its first input should be named 'value', even if this Generator doesn't need to receive any input (for preventing the hiding of the first input).
+The first input parameter of a Masking flow (or a custom actor) - selected as a Generator - is considered as the value that should be masked, and not as a masking configuration parameter.
+Hence, it is hidden and is not dynamically added.
+This is applicable only for an input parameter of Link or External type.

+Therefore, when creating such a flow, its first input should be named 'value', even if it doesn't need to receive any input.
+This prevents the hiding of the first input from the Masking setup screen as explained above.

+Below is a sample of such flow:

 <img src="images/settings_masking_flow.png" style="zoom: 80%;" />

-Once the Save button is clicked in the **Classifier PII & Masking Setup** tab, the **pii_profiling** and **catalog_classification_generators** MTables are updated in the Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project tree.
+Once the Save button is clicked in the **Classifier PII & Masking Setup** tab, the **pii_profiling** and **catalog_classification_generators** MTables are updated in Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project tree.

 Click for more details about the [Catalog masking mechanism](11_catalog_masking.md).